venkat749/webpack-basics/README.md

 # webpack-basics
-This repo contains the basics of webpack right from the scratch
+This branch deals with the creation of webpack and configuring in package.json and bundling the output in bundle.js of dist folder